 Impact

 A flaw in the SSL input validation in Google Chrome before version 148.0.7778.96 allows a remote attacker, once the renderer process is compromised, to craft HTML that can deceive users into accepting forged content.
-The weakness originates from insufficient checks on untrusted input delivered over SSL, leading to a user interface spoofing attack.
+The weakness originates from insufficient checks on untrusted input delivered over SSL (CWE‑20) and also represents an improper handling of SSL data (CWE‑807).
 Because the vulnerability can mislead users into interacting with malicious content, it presents a significant threat to user trust and data integrity within the browser.

 Affected Systems